Honey corn snake, Pantherophis guttatus

 As Corn snakes, along with all reptiles, cannot control their own body temperature, they rely on their environment to warm or cool themselves as required.
 In captivity, this means we must provide them with a thermogradient from one end of the enclosure to the other.
-The ideal warm end temperature for Corn snakes is between 30-32°C (86-89°F), which is most easily achieved using an overhead heating system such as a basking lamp or ceramic heat emitter.
+The ideal warm end temperature for Corn snakes is between 30-32°C (86-89°F), which is most easily achieved using an overhead heating system such as a heat bulb or ceramic heat emitter.

 In most instances, Corn snakes do not require any additional heating overnight unless your home drops below around 15°C (59°F).
 If you fall into this bracket, you may wish to add some low-level supplementary heating overnight in the form of a ceramic heat emitter or heat mat, but to avoid unnecessary stress this should not be a light-emitting heat source.

-It is of utmost importance that any heating equipment is controlled by a compatible thermostat to avoid overheating, for basking lamps this would be a dimming thermostat, for ceramic heaters, a pulse proportional thermostat is required, and for heat mats, you can either use a simple on/off mat stat, or a pulse thermostat.
+It is of utmost importance that any heating equipment is controlled by a compatible thermostat to avoid overheating, for basking lamps this would be a dimming thermostat, for ceramic heaters, a pulse thermostat is required, and for heat mats, you can either use a simple on/off thermostat, or a pulse thermostat.
 Corn snake heating equipment should also be covered by a heat guard, as they are likely to climb up and even wrap themselves around the fixture, so this will avoid unwanted accidents.

 Do I need UV lighting for my Corn snake?